 - Fold your arms loosely and lift them over your head.
 Your good arm can help to lift your injured arm. - As above, but use a stick held between your out-stretched arms. - Stand and face a wall.
 Keep your elbows straight and lift your arms sideways above your head. - Hold a stick and put your arms behind your back and lift backwards. - Put your hands behind your head and brace your elbows outwards.

 We recommend taking regular simple painkillers.
 Arrange to see your GP if there is no improvement or your condition deteriorates.
+Physiotherapy can be arranged by your GP.

 Please contact your GP or NHS111 for any queries or concerns.